victorbaraka/Tictactoe/README.md

 # Tictactoe
+## Description
-Its a small TicTacToe in python
+Its a small TicTacToe in python that runs in the terminal